bthorne93/starter-hugo-academic/content/home/experience.md

     location: Tokyo
     date_start: '2016-08-01'
     date_end: '2017-09-01'
-    description: Conducted thesis research under supervision of Professor Nobuhiko Katayama and Professor Eiichiro Komatsu.
+    description: Conducted thesis research under the supervision of Professors Nobuhiko Katayama and Eiichiro Komatsu.
 I worked mainly on deriving the observational signatures of an axion-SU(2) model for inflation, leading to a [paper](/publication/finding-the-chiral-gravitational-wave-background-of-an-axion-su-2-inflationary-model-using-cmb-observations-and-laser-interferometers) on the topic.

   - title: Graduate Student (PhD)
     company: University of Oxford